ndutt0309/YOLOv8-via-AWS-ECS-Fargate/README.md

    Default region name [None]: us-east-1
    Default output format [None]: json
    ```
+### Important Region Requirement:
+Make sure the AWS Console region is set to N. Virginia (us-east-1) when logging in with the IAM user.
+All resources (ECS, ALB, CloudWatch dashboard, and alarms) are created in us-east-1, and they will not be visible in other regions.

 3. Verify your CLI is connected to your account:
    ```bash